tcnlab/maxlikespy/readme.md

   "trial_lengths.json" - per trial trial lengths in case trial lengths are not fixed.

-  "conditions.json" - integer labels per cell and trial.
+  "conditions.json" - integer labels for experimental flags per cell and trial.

   "spike_info.json" - json-serialized dict containing labeled information on a millisecond resolution (such as animal position).